jingalls1217/opendatalakehouse/04_predict.md

 As part of the `Predict` phase, we will explore and test the end\-to\-end machine learning project we created in [03_visualize - Lab 1](03_visualize.md#lab-1-deploy-machine-leaning-applied-machine-learning-prototype-amp) using Cloudera Machine Learning (CML).

-The primary goal of this project that we deployed is to build a gradient-boosted \(XGBoost\) classification model to predict the likelihood of a flight being canceled based on years of historical records.
+The primary goal of this project we deployed is to build a gradient-boosted \(XGBoost\) classification model to predict the likelihood of a flight being canceled based on years of historical records.
 To achieve that goal, this project demonstrates the end\-to\-end Machine Learning journey for model training and inference using Spark on CML.
 Additionally, this project deploys a hosted model and front\-end application to allow users to interact with the trained model.

 ## Prerequisites